 Stem cells are the basic building blocks of life.
 They are found in the body’s organs, tissues, blood and immune system.
 They have the ability to regenerate into additional stem cells or differentiate into specialized cells, such as nerve or blood cells.
 This remarkable ability makes them invaluable in medical treatments.
 When injected into a patient’s body, stem cells can repair or replace the patient’s damaged or diseased cells, improve health and even save life.
 With nearly a third of the US suffering from chronic pain and over a million patients a year having joint replacements, affordable stem cell therapy brings a welcome and viable alternative to the non-reversible trauma of surgery.

-Pacific Stem Cell’s stem cells are derived exclusively from umbilical cord tissue and other placental materials from live healthy birthed babies.
+Stem cells are derived exclusively from umbilical cord tissue and other placental materials from live healthy birthed babies.
 Extracting stem cells this way is safe and least invasive.
-We have a network of participating hospitals that invite mothers to donate umbilical cord tissues that are otherwise discarded after a healthy and normal birth.
-The umbilical cord tissue and blood are extracted at the time of birth and taken to our lab for good manufacturing practices and production and safety protocols of the regenerative medicine product.
+The umbilical cord tissue and blood are extracted at the time of birth and taken to the lab for good manufacturing practices and production and safety protocols of the regenerative medicine product.

 One of the most fundamental and profound characteristics of stem cells is that at their origin they are undifferentiated.
 They are not specialized to carry out any one specific function, like red blood cells that are designated to carry oxygen throughout the body or heart muscle cells that are designated to contract to pump blood.
 Stem cells can give rise to specialized cells through a process called differentiation.
 This way they can become any kind of cell your body needs, including blood cells, nerve cells and muscle cells.